Smṛti: Later Smṛti on Hindu Law: Dharma-smriti

 Levinson states that the role of Shruti and Smṛti in Hindu law is as a source of guidance, and its tradition cultivates the principle that "the facts and circumstances of any particular case determine what is good or bad".
 The later Hindu texts include fourfold sources of Dharma, states Levinson, which include Atmanastushti (satisfaction of one's conscience), Sadacara (local norms of virtuous individuals), Smriti and Sruti.

 Bhasya on Dharma-smriti

-Medhatithi's philosophical analysis of and commentary on criminal, civil and family law in Dharmaśāstras, particularly of Manusmriti, using Nyaya and Mimamsa theories, is the oldest and the most widely studied tertiary Smṛti.
+Medhatithi's philosophical analysis of and commentary on criminal, civil, and family law in the Dharmaśāstras, particularly the Manusmriti, using Nyāya and Mīmāṃsā theories, is the oldest and the most widely studied tertiary Smṛti.
+His commentary on the Manusmriti, authored in the 9th century in Kashmir, is called the Manubhāṣya.